TommyMaes/SetVol/README.md

 # SetVol - by TommyMaes
-A little program that sets a specific volume on every Windows startup
+A little program that sets a specific volume on every Windows startup (Tested on Windows 10 Home)

 Jut make sure to unpack before installing